arackaf/customize-cra/readme.md

 # customize-cra

-This project piggybacks on [`react-app-rewired`](https://github.com/timarney/react-app-rewired/) to customize create-react-app for version 2.0 and higher.
+This project provides a set of utilities to customize the Create React App v2 configurations leveraging [`react-app-rewired`](https://github.com/timarney/react-app-rewired/) core functionalities.

 ## How to install